TeleGraph: A Benchmark Dataset for Hierarchical Link Prediction: The Telecommunication Dataset

 \subsection{Exploratory Analysis}

 We further present some characteristics on the topology of \textit{TeleGraph} and the statistics are summarized in Table ~\ref{tab:stats}, where density ~\cite{yang2022hrcf} and hyperbolicity ~\cite{chami2019hyperbolic} measure the sparsity and “tree-likeness” of a given network, respectively.
 Specifically, the density is 0 for a graph without edges and 1 for a complete graph, and the hyperbolicity value of approximately zero means a high tree-likeness.
 As anticipated, \textit{TeleGraph}, which has 41,143 nodes and 41,424 edges, is highly tree-like and sparse as it has very small values on both density and hyperbolicity.
 We then visualize the degree distribution, as given in Figure ~\ref{degree}.
 As expected, the power-law phenomenon is very obvious with most of the nodes having a degree less than three and a very few hub nodes(i.e. routers) with distinctly large degree values.
 Though the dataset is nearly a tree, a few loops exist with the largest ones with 13 nodes and the smallest one having only 3 nodes.
 We further analyze the distribution of the loop size which is further given in Figure \ref{fig:loop_size}.
 As observed, most of the cycles involve only 3 or 4 nodes and a small proportion of the cycles have more than 5 nodes.
-In summary, the \textit{TeleGraph} is a highly sparse and hierarchical network with diverse local structure.

-Analogous to a disease propagation network~\cite{chami2019hyperbolic}, alarms of the telecommunication network show strong temporal and spatial correlations that a fault occurring on one device triggers alarms of its own and also lead to alarms reported on connected devices.
-The incomplete topology also provides supportive information to infer the missing connections.
-Hence, TeleGraph is a suitable benchmark to assess and foster link prediction techniques.
+In summary, the \textit{TeleGraph} is a highly sparse and hierarchical network with rich node attributes, which is then a suitable benchmark to assess and foster link prediction techniques.
 However, inferring the missing links in a highly sparse and tree-like graph is challenging.
-As mentioned in work ~\cite{shang2019link}, most of the widely used heuristics measures overly count on the triangle structures or preferential attachment assumption and perform poorly in a tree-like or highly sparse network.
-On the other hand, the GNN-based link prediction algorithms are feature-centric, and how to utilize and encode the node attributes is also not easy.
+As mentioned in work ~\cite{shang2019link}, most of the widely used heuristics measures overly count on the closed triangle structures and perform poorly in a tree-like or highly sparse network.
+On the other hand, most of the GNN-based link prediction algorithms are feature-centric, and how to utilize and encode the node attributes is also not easy.